redpesk-industrial/canopen-binding/docs/3-configuration.md

     "info": "Master handeling 1 Kingpigeon M150 module", // optional
     "uri" : "can0",
     "nodId": 1, // optional 1 by default
-    "dcf": "kp2-master.dcf", // DCF or EDS file describing the behavior of the master and it's handling of the CANopen network
+    "dcf": "kp2-master.dcf", // DCF or EDS file describing the behavior of the master and its handling of the CANopen network "slaves": [
-    "slaves": [
       {
         "uid": "kp01",